MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 ### Untrusted channel

-SVCB does not require or provide any assurance of authenticity.
+HTTPS records do not require or provide any assurance of authenticity.
 (DNSSEC signing and verification, which would provide such assurance, are OPTIONAL.)
-The DNS resolution process is treated as an untrusted channel that learns only the QNAME, and is prevented from mounting any attack beyond denial of service.
+The DNS resolution process is modeled as an untrusted channel that might be controlled by an attacker, so
 Alt-Svc parameters that cannot be safely received in this model MUST NOT have a corresponding defined SvcParamKey.
 For example, there is no SvcParamKey corresponding to the Alt-Svc "persist" parameter, because